Michael Janis

 Lives and works in Washington, DC

-Michael Janis is a contemporary artist who works primarily in glass, using figurative and narrative forms to explore identity, assimilation, and collective memory.
-His work bridges studio glass and contemporary art, positioning glass as a conceptual medium through which social history and psychological experience are examined.
+Michael Janis is a contemporary artist working primarily in glass, using figurative imagery and layered narrative structures to explore identity, migration, memory and the complexities of cultural inheritance.
+His work bridges studio glass and contemporary art, positioning glass as a conceptual and psychological medium through which personal and collective histories are examined.

-Drawing from layered family histories — as the child of a Chinese and Filipino immigrant and the grandson of Greek and German immigrants — Janis’s work is informed by questions of belonging, transformation, and cultural inheritance.
-Trained originally as an architect, he brings a disciplined, structural approach to glass, combining material precision with narrative ambiguity.
+Drawing from his background as the child of Chinese and Filipino immigrants and the grandson of Greek and German immigrants, Janis explores themes of assimilation, belonging and transformation.
+Trained originally as an architect, he brings a strong sense of structure, spatial rhythm and material precision to works that combine narrative imagery, surface complexity and sculptural form.

-After a twenty-year career in architecture in the United States and Australia, Janis returned to the U.S. to focus fully on his artistic practice.
-In 2005, he became Co-Director of the Washington Glass School in Washington, DC, where he has played a central role in advancing individual artistic inquiry, public art, and community-engaged projects.
+After a twenty-year career in architecture in the United States and Australia, Janis returned to the U.S. to focus fully on his studio art practice.
+In 2005, he became Co-Director of the Washington Glass School in Washington, DC, where he has helped shape the nationally recognized center for contemporary glass, public art and community-engaged practice.